yunpeng1234/tp/docs/UserGuide.md

 ### Filtering by Fields

-Filters the applicants to Intern Watcher.
+Filters the applicants in Intern Watcher by a given field.

 Format: `filter [g/GRADE] [i/INSTITUTION]…+ [c/COURSE]…+ [y/GRADUATION_YEAR_MONTH] [a/STATUS] [s/SKILL]…+`